nidu/nasty-squirrel/README.md

 Clone repo and then

 #### Mac
-Launch `setup-mac.sh`.
+Launch `scripts/setup-mac.sh`.
 Make sure that xcode dev tools, ruby, rubygems and homebrew are installed and available.

+## Running
+To run app launch `scripts/start.sh`.

+To run tests launch `scripts/test.sh`.